 Methadone bought on the street may have been tampered with and there’s no way of knowing how strong it will be, increasing the risk of overdose.

-Can you get addicted to methadone?
+Can you get addicted?

 Because methadone has similar effects to heroin, you can easily become addicted – especially if you are taking methadone to get ‘high’.
-You can build tolerance to it, needing higher doses to get the same effects; and can develop marked withdrawals, particularly if its use is stopped suddenly.
+You can build a tolerance to it, needing higher doses to get the same effects; and can develop marked withdrawals, particularly if its use is stopped suddenly.

 However, if methadone is used appropriately as part of treatment of a painful condition, there is much less chance of becoming addicted.
 The patient is usually monitored by their doctor and the dose of methadone is reduced over time as the painful condition improves.

-- Allowing other people to supply drugs in your house or any other premises is illegal.
-If the police catch people supplying illegal drugs in a club they can potentially prosecute the landlord, club owner or any person concerned in the management of the premises.
+If the police catch people supplying illegal drugs in a home, club, bar or hostel, they can potentially prosecute the landlord, club owner or any other person concerned in the management of the premises.